 Once your GCI voucher has been processed, you’ll start making monthly payments to your employer.
 These payments are deducted from your salary before tax, which is why this is known as a salary sacrifice scheme.

 With the GCI, your payment period is typically 12-24 months.
 During this payment period, the GCI technically owns the bike and you rent it from them.

 What happens after the term agreed?

-At the end of one year hiring period, HMRC usually requires you to pay Fair Market Value for the ebike (25% of the current value).
+At the end of the hiring period, HMRC usually requires you to pay Fair Market Value for the ebike (25% of your voucher value).
 However through the GCI you can avoid this!

 The GCI will allow you to loan your ebike from them free of charge for a period of five years and 9 months (taking your bike to 6 years old).